OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Centaur.md

 - **Weapons:** Bows, clubs, lances.
 - **Lair:** Hidden in dense woods, along twisting, guarded paths.
 - **Females and young:** Normally remain in the lair.
 Flee if attacked.
-Young have 2HD and make 2 hoof attacks (1d2) and 1 weapon attack (1d4 or by weapon).
+Young has 2HD and makes 2 hoof attacks (1d2) and 1 weapon attack (1d4 or by weapon).